kaixindelele/RHER/README.md

 The official code for the paper “[Relay Hindsight Experience Replay: Self-Guided Continual Reinforcement Learning for Sequential Object Manipulation Tasks with Sparse Rewards](https://arxiv.org/abs/2208.00843)”

 ## Natter:
 This paper has been delivered to Knowledge-based systems.
-Hope for a good and quick result~
+Hope for a wonderful result~ ~ ~

-Otherwise, my PhD cycle will be extended again~

 Once again, the agent (me) cannot immediately influence the achieved goal~